swat-lab-optimization/RILaST/README.md

 pip install -r requirements.txt
 ```

+### Simulator set-up
+Even though it's possible to use RILaST without running simulation, in order to reproduce the experiments, the simulator set-up is required.
+In this work we use BeamNG.tech simulator for ADS system testing as well as the Aerialisit set-up for drone testing.
+To set-up the BeamNG.tech simulator, please follow the instructions on the SBFT CPS tool competition [repository](https://github.com/sbft-cps-tool-competition/cps-tool-competition/blob/main/documentation/INSTALL.md)
+For UAV simulation, follow the ```Using Host's CLI``` section of the instructions in the [Aerialist repo](https://github.com/skhatiri/Aerialist?tab=readme-ov-file#using-hosts-cli).

 ## Framework overview
 RILaST is a framework for test generation for autonomous robotic systems.
 It allows test generation in orginal as well as latent representation space.
 One of the main components that should be defined to use RILaST is a ```TestGenerator``` class.
 This class implements ```initialize_problem``` method, that in turn defines the classes that [generate the tests](rilast\generators\abstract_generator.py), [verify their validity](rilast\validators\abstract_validator.py) and [evaluate them with a simulator or a simplified fitness function ](rilast\evaluators\abstract_evaluator.py).